Mohamad11011/Mohamad11011/README.md

 # 👋 Hi, I'm **Mohamad Hassan**
-### 👨‍💻 Front-End Engineer | 4+ Years of Experience
+### 👨‍💻 Full Stack Developer | 3+ Years of Experience

-A results-driven front-end developer focused on building responsive, accessible, and SEO-optimized web applications using **Next.js**, **React**, and **Tailwind CSS**.
+A results-driven full stack developer focused on building responsive, accessible, and SEO-optimized web applications using **Next.js**, **React**, and **Tailwind CSS**.
 I specialize in translating high-fidelity **Figma** designs into scalable, maintainable code with a deep emphasis on user experience and performance.

 🎯 Skilled in client communication, cross-team collaboration, and delivering modern solutions that balance aesthetics with functionality — whether it's for marketing sites, dashboards,newsrooms, or full-scale platforms.
 Experienced in building and managing **monorepos** for modular architecture and better team scalability.